JuliaLang/julia/doc/manual/types.rst

       imag::Float64
     end

-Such types behave just like other composite types, except that instances of them cannot be modified.
+Such types behave much like other composite types, except that instances of them cannot be modified.
 Immutable types have several advantages:

 - They are more efficient in some cases.
 Types like the ``Complex``